Jump to content

 BIOS systems

-Core bootloader files are in /usr/share/limine/.
-Most important for installing to BIOS systems is the limine-bios.sys file, which contains stage 3 code that Limine needs to boot.
-This file needs to reside on either the root, a /boot, a /limine, or a /boot/limine directory of any partition on the disk onto which Limine will be deployed, as long as the filesystem is supported.
+Deploying Limine on BIOS systems involves copying the /usr/share/limine/limine-bios.sys file, which contains stage 3 code that Limine needs to boot, to either the root, a /boot, a /limine, or a /boot/limine directory of any partition on the disk onto which Limine will be deployed, as long as the filesystem is supported.
+This usually means having to use a FAT partition for /boot, and copying the limine-bios.sys file to /boot/limine.

 For example: